Maps Documentation

 Similar to how points are projected on a map, you can also draw lines by defining their start and end points in the form of [latitude|longitude] [latitude|longitude].
 For example, to draw a line from Berlin to New York City, you would use the measure value "[52.52|13.40] [40.75|-73.98]".
 Note that line definitions are not limited to just two coordinates, allowing you to visualize multiple connected lines (e.g., multi-stop routes).

-The color group can be used to categorize locations and assign them a specific (group) color.
+The formatting group can be used to categorize locations and assign them a specific (group) color or other formatting (e.g., label or point marker formatting).
 For example, you could assign a color to your company's customer locations to represent their customer status.
 Group colors can be applied to areas, points and lines.
+Group individual formattings are available for labels and point markers.

 Color value